FDA approves Donanemab for Alzheimer’s treatment

 The drug works by helping the body remove amyloid plaque buildup in the brain, which is the main cause of the disease.

-“It actually is not even enhancing the immune system, it itself is creating a reaction with inflammation but the immune system up there is part of it, but not the body’s immune system…only one or two percent of this antibody crosses the blood brain barrier,” said Weidman.
+“It actually is not even enhancing the immune system; it itself is creating a reaction with inflammation but the immune system up there is part of it, but not the body’s immune system.
+Only one or two percent of this antibody crosses the blood brain barrier,” said Dr. Weidman.

-Weidman added that the treatment group had a 40% decline in Alzheimer’s with the Donanemab compared to the placebo group.
+Dr. Weidman added the treatment group had a 40% decline in Alzheimer’s with the Donanemab compared to the placebo group.

-“The trial evidence which led to FDA approval was giving this drug monthly anywhere from nine to 19 months each month cause some people were able to by lowering the amyloid to a nearly non-detectable level were converted over to just saline salt water placebo and didn’t even know it… and that slowing down of decline in what’s called a treatment group of over 800 people was about on the main measurement 40% less decline than the decline in the placebo group…,” said Weidman.
+“The trial evidence which led to FDA approval was giving this drug monthly anywhere from nine to 19 times each month, cause some people were able to, by lowering the amyloid to a nearly non-detectable level, were converted over to just saline salt water placebo and didn’t even know it.
+And that slowing down of decline in what’s called a treatment group of over 800 people was about on the main measurement 40% less decline than the decline in the placebo group,” said Dr. Weidman.

 Subscribe to Arizona PBS Newsletters